chitranshu234/E-com/README.md

         ```bash
         java -jar target/your-project-name.jar
         ```
     * The backend server will start on `http://localhost:8080`.
+The H2 database console can be accessed at `http://localhost:8080/h2-console`.

 3.  **Run the Frontend (React):**
     * Open a **new terminal** and navigate to the `frontend` directory from the root `E-com` folder: